October 4, 2023

 This was our favourite spot.
 It’s a tiny beach with a few dry caves and the clearest blue water that we experienced.
 Because of the size, it was only really shared with others also on small rental boats.
 So we visited early in the day and had a very peaceful experience swimming and lounging in the shallows.

-Woman wading towards the cave at the Pools of Venus.
+A woman wading in the crystal clear waters moving towards the cave along a beach at the Pools of Venus.

 Other spots worth checking out:

 • Cala Luna – largest beach on the coast with a huge iconic cave, making it popular for day trippers.
-Closest beach to Cala Gonome and can be reached by foot too.
+Closest beach to Cala Gonone and can be reached by foot too.

 • Cala Sisine – another large beach with emerald water that can be reached by foot.
 Even with the large frontage of beach, it always seemed busy when we cruised past.